-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of Thomas Edison State University Foundation, Inc. as of and for year ended December 31, 2017, the discretely presented component unit of the Organization.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Thomas Edison State University Foundation, Inc., is based solely on the report of the other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+Our responsibility is to express opinions on these financial statements based on our audits.
+We did not audit the financial statements of Thomas Edison State University Foundation, Inc. as of and for years ended December 31, 2018 and 2017, the discretely presented component unit of the Organization.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinions, insofar as it relates to the amounts included for Thomas Edison State University Foundation, Inc., are based solely on the reports of the other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.